mishc9/torch-graph/README.md

 # torch-graph
+Doing it for fun.
+Also whant to understand better tensorflow core and [dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) paradigm impementations.
 Draft of computational graph for pytorch.
 Intended to be a keras backend in the future.

 # Issues & targets: